fivetran/dbt_amazon_ads/README.md

 </details>

 # 🔍 Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
-Please be aware that these dependencies are installed by default within this package.
+Be aware that these dependencies are installed by default within this package.
 For more information on these packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
 > IMPORTANT: If you have any of the dependent packages in your own `packages.yml` file, we highly recommend that you remove them from your root `packages.yml` to avoid package version conflicts.

 ```yml